Table of Contents

 - In the preview for the group name, one view: 8MAN_dl_ <version> _ <directories> _ <suffix>

 d) The tab "List-Right"

-Under the tab “List-Right”, we enter, in which directory levels the explicit list authorization groups should be created.
-Among them the main authorization groups of the underlying authorization end point are used with the list rights.
+Under the tab "List-Right", we enter, in which directory levels the explicit list should be created.
+Among them are the main authorization groups of the underlying authorization.

-We would like to form the list groups in the 1st and 2nd level.
+We would like to make the list of groups in the 1st and 2nd level.

 e) Under the tab "Rights", the suffixes are determined

-The suffixes are separators for the access rights of the authorization groups to be created.
+The suffixes are separators for the access rights.
 With this suffix, we recognize which access right the authorization group has.
-Under the rider “Rights”, we can determine these abbreviations.
+Under the rider "Rights", we can determine these abbreviations.
 In our case, these must correspond with the ones in 8MAN.
 You can thus adjust migRaven to the settings in 8MAN.